 - Reducing Swollen Prostate: Coconut oil has been found to reduce testosterone-induced benign prostate growth in rats.[ix]

 - Improving Blood Lipids: Coconut oil consistently improves the LDL:HDL ratio in the blood of those who consume it.
 Given this effect, coconut oil can nolonger be dismissed for being 'that saturated fat which clogs the arteries.'

-- Fat-Soluble Nutrient Absorption: Coconut oil was recently found to be superior to safflower oil in enhancing tomato carotenoid absorption.[x]
+- Fat-Soluble Nutrient Absorption: Coconut oil was found to be superior to safflower oil in enhancing tomato carotenoid absorption.[x]

 - Bone Health: Coconut oil has been shown to reduce oxidative stress within the bone, which may prevent structural damage in osteoporotic bone.[xi]
 [Note: Osteoporosis is a Myth, as presently defined by the T-Score]